cloud-bulldozer/data-server-cli/README.md

 ## Example

 Usage is automatically documented by [Typer](https://typer.tiangolo.com/).

+### Help

 Available commands can be listed with or without the help option.

 ```shell
 $ snappy